tobo-123/smart-home-pixel-display/README.md

 ### Features:

-- 4 pixel areas which can be used independently for indicating user defined states of your Bosch Smart Home System, e.g., for indicating open windows, high humidity or as a reminder for the alarm system
+- 4 status indicators which can be used independently for showing user defined states of your Bosch Smart Home System, e.g., for indicating open windows, high humidity or as a reminder for the alarm system
 - Shows weather forecast for the next hours with current weather symbol, temperature, wind speed and propability of precipitation indicator.
 Temperature range -19 to +39 degree celcius
 - Optional buzzer which can be activated by user defined states
 - Special functions: user defined states of your BSH can set the display off (e.g. at night), increase display brigthness (e.g. at day), can stop/play Sonos speakers at hour home and send commands to your computer (e.g. for shutdown).
-You need to run the software UDPrun at your PC for this.
 It also can trigger IFTTT commands.
 - Changes of user defined states are logged in an event log file
 - Weather data and data from smart home devices, e.g. power consumptions, temperatures, valve postions, can be logged in a data log
 - Web interface with dashboard function, direct access to event log, graphical data chart and configuration page